 The costs vary highly from business to business, but they’re still pretty mind-boggling.

 For example, a CAP study found that even high-turnover, low-paying jobs that earn under $30,000 a year still cost a whopping 16% of the employee’s salary.
 This means that replacing an employee that earns $10 an hour would cost over $3,000.

 The reality is that the more an employee progresses in their company and role, the more losing them will cost.

-So, it’s really no wonder why many companies are making employee retention a priority.
+So, it’s really no wonder why many companies are making employee retention a major priority.